Markets

 But all OpenAI really needs to show is that its tools, like theirs, are powerful enough to be counted on to help solve business problems.

-Commoditization might sound like a bit of a dirty word, or devaluing the impact of a potentially revolutionary technology.
+Commoditization might sound like a bit of a dirty word, or like it’s devaluing the impact of a potentially revolutionary technology.
 But at its essence, all we’re describing here is the ability of AI tools to produce a (roughly) standardized and reliable output: you don’t think twice about whether the gas you’re putting in your car at Exxon Mobil will be any better or worse than Shell’s.
 Both get you where you want to be.

-To tie these two points together: if Exxon Mobil is closed and Shell is open, well, then, there’s really no choice for whose fuel you’ll be using.
+To tie these two points together: if Exxon Mobil is closed and Shell is open, well, then there’s really no choice for whose fuel you’ll be using.

 In “The Lion King,” Rafiki tells an adolescent Simba, “The past can hurt.
 But the way I see it, you can either run from it, or learn from it.”

 The past is hurting today, with OpenAI perpetuals down about 5% over the prior 24 hours.
-But if the company’s product development and compute accumulation strategy have put it in a position to capitalize on seemingly voracious end-user demand, then it’ll be a lesson well worth learning — and in fact, one it already has.
+But if the company’s product development and compute accumulation strategy have put it in a position to capitalize on seemingly voracious end user demand, then it’ll be a lesson well worth learning — and in fact, one it already has.

 But if OpenAI’s inability to hit revenue targets is latest in a series of proof points about perceived product shortcomings, then all the AI compute in the world won’t fix it, and the cash burn used to put it in place will lead to new pertinent and pointed questions about the viability of its operations.